Machinery Repairman

 Regional Councils Charter

-The DoD Regional Council charter provides the overall organizational structure.
+The DoW Regional Council charter provides the overall organizational structure.
 The council board members review and make recommended changes on an annual basis.